 Watering and fertilization in the late flowering period

 Five weeks after the start of the blooming period, nitrogen concentration should be reduced to 125ppm.
-Contrary, phosphorus and potassium concentration should be between 300 and 350 ppm.
-Since nitrogen is responsive for vegetative growth we want to minimize it at this point of growing pot.
+Phosphorus and potassium concentrations should be between 300 and 350 ppm.
+Since nitrogen is responsive for vegetative growth we want to minimize it at this point of growing.
 On the other side, higher concentrations of potassium and nitrogen enhance flowering, which is our primary goal.
 Therefore, the needed NPK ratio of the fertilizer is 1:3:3.
 Another compound that we recommend during the late bloom stage is potassium silicate.
 Application of this compound significantly increases buds’ mass and THC production.
 You can find it in the form of powder, and you should put 0.3 grams of it per 4 liters of water.
 During solution preparation, remember to firstly add potassium silicate into the water and add remaining nutrients after that.
 Potassium silicate is cancerous if inhaled.
 So you should wear a proper dust mask when using or mixing powdered silica.

 Finally, at this stage of growing weed, each plant wants 800 ml to 1.5 liters of nutrient solution every 2 to 4 days.